Note: This Analysis was conducted prior to the release of Spotify’s Q1 Earnings Results.

 Using sensitivity analysis, the greatest lever the company has is Paid user growth. more users increase network effects which benefit Spotify's suppliers, creating a positive feedback that further benefits users.

 Because of their positive LTV to CAC ratio, they should continue to invest in user growth to widen their moat.

 Spotify is an incredibly compelling company, having helped raise the music industry from the ashes after the internet enabled widespread piracy and unlicensed forms of consumption, dramatically reducing revenues.
 I am a Spotify paid subscriber and love the service, so my hope was that the various valuation methods would point to an undervalued security that I could be happy to scoop up.

 What the analysis suggests, however, is that there are significant growth assumptions priced into the stock that I have a hard time agreeing with, or in which I lack enough conviction to warrant investing.
 One unintended outcome was a reinforcement of the idea that traditional DCF analysis is not appropriate for some companies, Spotify included.
 As Bill Gurley argues, it is difficult to predict with any accuracy what the long term cash flows will be for a company that is relatively young or one with a new business model, and I’d argue Spotify qualifies as both.
 My DCF analysis values the company well below the current market price, but for reasons I just mentioned I have some concerns about the accuracy of the output.

-Lastly, I approached the valuation analysis in reverse, adjusting my assumptions up or down 25% to determine what levers Spotify has and which of those when pulled will positively impact the business the most.
+Lastly, I approached the valuation analysis in reverse, adjusting my assumptions up or down 25% to determine what levers Spotify has and which of those will positively impact the business the most when pulled.

 My Excel model is available here.